takudzwa-coder/elwazi-pilot-WESkit/CONTRIBUTING.md

 > Note that this can be a particular problem for code snippets from websites such as [StackOverflow](https://stackoverflow.com/legal/terms-of-service/public).

+> This also applies to code licensed with a copyleft license, such as GPLv2, including weak copyleft licenses, such as LGPL.
+In particular, code with a copyleft license should not pulled in as dependency into the (Conda/Pip) environment of our containers.

 ### Disclaimer

 To the fullest extent permitted under applicable law, your contributions are provided on an "as is"